Second order trace formulae: Introduction

 whenever $\phi$ is a function on $\mathbb{R}$ with the Fourier transform of $\phi'$ in $L^1(\mathbb{R})$.
 The function $\xi$ is known as Krein's spectral shift function and the relation \eqref{inteq1} is called Krein's trace formula.
 A similar result was obtained by Krein in \cite{Kr62} for pair of unitary operators $\big\{U,U_0\big\}$ such that $U-U_0$ is trace class.
 For each such pair there exists a real valued $L^1([0,2\pi])$- function $\xi$, unique modulo an additive constant, (called a spectral shift function for $\{U,U_0\}$) such that

 whenever $\phi'$ has absolutely convergent Fourier series.
 The original proof of Krein uses analytic function theory.
 Later in \cite{BS2} (see also \cite{BS1}), Birman and Solomyak approached the trace formula \eqref{inteq1} using the theory of double operator integrals.
 In 1985, Voiculescu \cite{Voi} gave an alternative proof of the trace formula \eqref{inteq1} by adapting the proof of the classical Weyl-von Neumann theorem for the case of bounded self-adjoint operators, and later Sinha and Mohapatra extended Voiculescu's method to the unbounded self-adjoint \cite{MoSi94} and unitary cases \cite{MoSi96}.
-For a description of a wider class of functions for which formulae \eqref{inteq1} and \eqref{intequ2} hold we refer to \cite{AP16,Pe16}.
-In this regard, it is important to note that a series of papers by Rybkin \cite{Ry1,Ry2,Ry3,Ry4} (see also the paper by Adamjan and Neidhardt \cite{AdNei}), where analogous extensions of \eqref{inteq1} and \eqref{intequ2} in case of contractions were also achieved.
-In this connection it is worth mentioning that Potapov, Sukochev and Zanin \cite{PoSuZa14JST} gave an alternative proof of Lifshits'-Krein trace formula in full generality.
+In this connection it is worth mentioning that Potapov, Sukochev and Zanin \cite{PoSuZa14JST} gave an alternative proof of Lifshits'-Krein trace formula \eqref{inteq1} in {semi-finite von Neumann algebra setting}.

+We wanted to note that in \cite{MN2015}, Malamud, Neidhardt, and in \cite{MNP2017}, Malamud, Neidhardt, and Peller, also presented two other proofs of Krein's formula \eqref{inteq1} for a pair of self-adjoint operators.
+Moreover, in \cite{MN2015}, a simple formula for the spectral shift function for a pair of two self-adjoint extensions is expressed via the Weyl function and boundary operators.
+In \cite{Pe16}, Peller, and in \cite{AP16}, Aleksandrov and Peller provided precise descriptions of the maximal class of functions for which \eqref{inteq1} and \eqref{intequ2} held.
+This solved a longstanding problem by Krein.

+The first attempt to generalize Krein's trace formulas to pairs of non-selfadjoint and non-unitary operators goes back to Langer \cite{Lan1965}.
+Note, however, that applied to a pair of contractions $(T,T_0)$, Langer's condition requires the strict contractivity of both operators.
+In particular, this result cannot be applied to a pair of unitary (self-adjoint) operators.

+Later on, Rybkin \cite{Ry1,Ry2,Ry3,Ry4} considered a pair $(H, H_0)$ $((T, T_0))$ consisting of an m-dissipative operator $H$ and self-adjoint $H_0 = H_0^*$ (a unitary operator $T_0$ and contraction $T$) and proved trace formula similar to Krein's one \eqref{inteq1}.
+However, he proved the existence of a complex-valued $A$-integrable spectral shift function in the sense of Kolmogorov.
+Regarding the definition of $A$-integrable function and its properties, we refer to \cite{Al81, MNP19}.